-After Caesar came to a succession of emperors including his great-nephew Octavian (also called Augustus, the first Roman Emperor and eventual enemy of Marc Anthony), during the campaigns in Egypt, Augustus began to bring over obelisks to Rome.
+After Caesar came to a succession of emperors, including his great-nephew Octavian (also called Augustus, the first Roman Emperor and eventual enemy of Marc Anthony), during the campaigns in Egypt, Augustus began to bring over obelisks to Rome.
 There are 13 ancient obelisks in Rome today!
-After Augustus came Tiberius, a merciless ruler who was exiled to and then murdered in Capri.
-Caligula was a thankfully short-lived ruler who was known for being sadistic and probably insane, who was also murdered to Rome’s great relief.
+After Augustus came, Tiberius, a ruthless ruler, was exiled and murdered in Capri.
+Caligula was a thankfully short-lived ruler who was known for being sadistic and probably insane and who was also murdered, to Rome’s great relief.

-Interesting personalities in Ancient Rome after this included Trajan, whose forum is still intact; Hadrian (117-138AD) who remodeled the Pantheon and built the exquisite villa and gardens at Tivoli); Marcus Aurelius, the philosopher-emperor; and Constantine who declared Christianity the official religion of Rome and its empire in 313AD.
-Rome fell into decline and civil war cracked and ultimately broke up the empire in 476AD.
+Interesting personalities in Ancient Rome after this included Trajan, whose forum is still intact; Hadrian (117-138AD), who remodeled the Pantheon and built the exquisite villa and gardens at Tivoli); Marcus Aurelius, the philosopher-emperor; and Constantine, who declared Christianity the official religion of Rome and its empire in 313AD.
+Rome fell into decline, and civil war cracked, ultimately breaking up the empire in 476AD.
 In 800, Charlemagne was crowned Holy Roman Emperor.
 Christian power was shifted from Rome to Avignon (France) for nearly the entire 14th century when the papacy was temporarily moved there.

 The Renaissance, which began in Florence and flourished in Tuscany and the Veneto, also breathed fresh energy into Rome by the mid-1400s.
-Botticelli, Fra Angelico, Ghirlandaio, and Michelangelo all lived and painted in Rome.
-The most significant contribution to Rome was surely the Sistine Chapel’s ceiling, painted by Michelangelo from 1508-1512.
-Caravaggio also lived in Rome and became quite successful before having to leave town on the run after accidentally killing his opponent in a ball game.
+Botticelli, Fra Angelico, Ghirlandaio, and Michelangelo lived and painted in Rome.
+The most significant contribution to Rome was the Sistine Chapel’s ceiling, painted by Michelangelo from 1508 to 1512.
+Caravaggio also lived in Rome and became quite successful before leaving town on the run after accidentally killing his opponent in a ball game.

 The counter-reformation followed and was a period of intolerance and persecution for Protestants, scientists, and intellectuals.
 Galileo Galilei was famously summoned to Rome by the Inquisition and forced to renounce his theories.
 The 17th century enjoyed an incredible architectural golden age with such geniuses of Baroque as the Neapolitan Bernini, Borromini, and Fontana.
-Sculptural masterpieces were built and placed in Piazza di Spagna and Piazza Navona during this period.
+During this period, sculptural masterpieces were built and placed in Piazza di Spagna and Piazza Navona.

 Puccini wrote the opera Tosca (1900) based on the Napoleonic occupation of Rome.
 The fearless and ambitious French general crowned himself King of Italy in 1805.
 The romantic “Grand Tour” became a must-do for Northern European writers and artists after Goethe published “Italian Journey” in 1816.
 Lord Byron, John Keats, and Shelly were among the many celebrities of their day to succumb to Rome’s charms.
 Keats died in Rome, in his apartment in the Piazza di Spagna (of tuberculosis), and is buried in Rome’s “Protestant Cemetery.”

-After much vicious fighting, Napoleon was ultimately defeated and went into exile, staying briefly on the Tuscan island of Elba.
+After much vicious fighting, Napoleon was defeated and exiled, staying briefly on the Tuscan island of Elba.
 The “Kingdom of Italy” was coined in 1861 following Garibaldi’s successful takeover of Sicily and Naples.
 Vittore Emmanuele II became king, and Rome was declared the capital in 1870.

-The 20th century brought years of fascism and hardship to Italy.
+The 20th century ushered in a period of fascism and significant challenges for Italy.
 Mussolini used to give his famous speeches to the masses from Rome’s Piazza Venezia.
-Luckily the 2nd half of the century saw better times.
+Luckily, the 2nd half of the century saw better times.
 Rome enjoyed a cinematic golden age in the ’50s and ’60s, and the Cinecittá Studios were used to film many American and Italian films, including Ben Hur, Spartacus, and Cleopatra.
 In 1960, Rome hosted the Olympic Games, and Federico Fellini released the one and only “Dolce Vita,” which was also filmed at Cinecittá.
-Interesting to note that Rome was referred to as “Hollywood on the Tiber at this time.”
+Interestingly, Rome was called “Hollywood on the Tiber at this time.”
 “Roman Holiday,” starring Audrey Hepburn and Gregory Peck, brought us images of the Spanish Steps and scooters zipping around the Coliseum.

 Roman jewish cuisine, carciofi alla giudia